GSA/challenges-and-prizes/_all-challenges/1104-chariot-challenge-advancing-first-responder-communication.md

   **Submission URL**: [www.chariotchallenge.com](https://www.chariotchallenge.com) launched March 11, 2020.
 ---
 **NOTE:** This challenge is no longer accepting new submissions.
-For the finalists, their submission for the last phase of the CHARIoT Challenge will be on November 16, 2020.

-### Description
+# Description

+CONGRATULATIONS TO OUR FINAL WINNERS!
+For more information, visit the Challenge website on [PSCR.gov](https://www.nist.gov/ctl/pscr), and for any questions related to this Challenge, email us at [psprizes@nist.gov](mailto:psprizes@nist.gov).

+**Emulate Smart City Data for Disaster Scenarios Contest Final Winners of Phase 4 Announced!**

+{{site.baseurl}/assets/netlify-uploads/final-4-winners-table-1.jpg]}

+Best in Class Winners

+table

+Build Augmented Reality Interfaces for First Responders Contest Final Winners of Phase 4 Announced!

+table

+Best in Class Winners

 The CHARIoT Challenge is a dual track competition covering an Augmented Reality Contest and an Internet of Things-based Contest.